onera/Cassiopee/Converter/doc2/source/Converter.rst

 .. py:function:: Converter.identifySolutions(tRcv, tDnr, hookN=None, hookC=None, vars=[], tol=1.e6)

-    Set the solution field in tRcv with the nearest point solution of tRcv.
+    Set the solution field in tRcv with the nearest point solution of tDnr.
     Hooks must be global hooks on tDnr.

+    Exists also as an in-place version (_identifySolutions) which modifies tRcv and returns None.

     :param tRcv: receiver data
     :type tRcv: [array,list of arrays] or [pyTree, base, zone, list of zones]